samarthAkulkarni/Snake-game.github.io/README.md

   }
 }
 ```
-- Rare food which dissapears and reapears (dragonfly and crates) works in the form of a timeout.
+- Rare food which disappears and reappears (dragonfly and crates) works in the form of a timeout.
 A rare piece is placed at the start of the game, once the snake eats the first piece, a countdown triggers which will randomly place another piece in the grid.
 A second timer removes the piece after three seconds.

 ```js
 setTimeout(() => {